 There is no ABM motion without target accounts.
 It’s called account-based for a reason.

 The revenue team needs to align around a target account list that maps directly to its ABM goals.
-For example, if the primary goal of your ABM strategy is to take advantage of significant upsell and cross-sell opportunities at existing customers, your target account list should be composed entirely of those such companies.
+For example, if the primary goal of your ABM strategy is to take advantage of significant upsell and cross-sell opportunities at existing customers, your target account list should be composed entirely of customers.
 Any speculative prospecting at new accounts only diverts your scarce GTM resources.

-Common in many ABM initiatives is the targeting of aspirational accounts, or those customers who have been tough nuts to crack in your past GTM efforts.
-Resist the temptation to include those accounts if that’s the only reason they appear on your list.
+It’s common to target aspirational accounts, or customers who’ve been tough nuts to crack in your past GTM efforts.
+However, resist the temptation to include those accounts if that’s the only reason they appear on your list.

-Once a preliminary target account list has been built, ruthlessly scour it for any suspect accounts.
+Once you’ve built a preliminary target account list, ruthlessly scour it for any suspect accounts.
 Pro tip: understand your ideal customer profile (ICP) and use it as a benchmark with which to compare your target accounts.

 Align on Lead, Contact and Account Data